Richard-Ott/WeCode/README.txt

 Cronus Calc v2.1 is used for the calculation of production rates and needs to be in the Matlab search path.
 If you want to run the code with alluvial basin data, you also need TopoToolbox in your Matlab search path.
 The code will then compute average nuclide production rates for your basin in a pixel-by-pixel approach.
+The code also provides a set of modified Cronus Calc v2.1 functions.

 Example input files are provided for all scripts, inlcuding test data that you can use to run the code.